February 24th, 2023

 How to Write a Better Clinical Trial Protocol: Make These 5 Changes to Your Schedule of Activities

-By Sarah dePontbriand, Senior Trial Design Associate at OneStudyTeam
+By Sarah dePontbriand, Manager of Trial Design at OneStudyTeam

 Protocol development is a critical step in clinical trial setup.
 With a well-written protocol to guide their work, site teams around the world can work on the same trial in a way that is uniform and precise, resulting in the most accurate data for investigational product review.
 To set sites – and, ultimately, entire trials–up for success, it’s up to sponsors to be clear and specific when writing clinical trial protocols.

 If you are working with a technology vendor, specificity in protocol language can also support digital automations.
 For example, the StudyTeam™ enrollment performance management platform contains functionality to display projected visit dates.
 Site teams are able to see the exact protocol-defined visit window and schedule the visit, which saves time and reduces the possibility of protocol deviations.
 As a Senior Trial Design Associate at OneStudyTeam, my job is to assess protocol visit schedules and configure them in StudyTeam.

 A common mistake I see repeatedly is a lack of clarity in the Schedule of Activities (or protocol-specific equivalent).

 What is a Schedule of Activities in clinical trials?

 A Schedule of Activities is a table found in clinical trial protocols that provides a visualization of tasks and milestones that are critical to the execution of the trial.
 Typically, all required study visits and their associated study activities are listed and divided into study periods such as screening, treatment, follow-up, and others.
 Activities can include medication review, informed consent, administration of investigational products, and more.
 Site teams rely on this schedule to care for patients while adhering to the protocol-defined requirements.